ChrisAtUW/FPGA_minigame/README.md

 ## Game Instructions

 Inputs:
--Press Key 3 to go up once, hold to continue going up.
--Flip Switch 0 off to pause the game and on to resume.
--Flip Switch 9 on and then back to off to reset.
+-Press Key 3 to go up once, hold to continue going up -Flip Switch 0 off to pause the game and on to resume -Flip Switch 9 on and then back to off to reset

 Description: